barryclark/jekyll-now/_posts/2019-05-27-accelerating-batch-processing.md

 For the code sample above, I attempted to process the ~300,000 images in the image dataset sequentially in batches of 1,000 and kept track of progress using a rudimentary output indicator within the image processing function.
 List comprehension was used to create a new list of numpy arrays for each processing batch.

 After more than 7 hours of leaving the code running on a CPU cluster overnight, barely around 1.1% (~3300) of the images were processed - and that's just for one dataset.
-If we were to process almost 1 million images sequentially using this approach, it'll take almost 3 months to finish processing all the images - and that is practically infeasible!
+If we were to process almost 1 million images sequentially using this approach, it'll take **almost 3 months** to finish processing all the images - and that is practically infeasible!
 Besides switching to a GPU cluster, are there any other ways to speed up this batch processing code so that we could pre-process the images more efficiently?

 ---

 # Speed Up with numba and concurrent.futures
-In this section, I introduce two Python modules that helps speed up computationally intensive functions such as loops - numba and concurrent.futures.
+In this section, I introduce two Python modules that helps speed up computationally intensive functions such as loops - _numba_ and _concurrent.futures_.
 I will also document the thought process behind my code implementation.

 ## JIT compilation with numba
-Numba is a Just-in-Time (JIT) compiler for Python that converts Python functions into machine code at runtime using the LLVM compiler library.
+**Numba** is a Just-in-Time (JIT) compiler for Python that converts Python functions into machine code at runtime using the LLVM compiler library.
 It is sponsored by Anaconda Inc., with support by several organizations including Intel, Nvidia and AMD.

 Numba provides the ability to speed up computationally heavy codes (such as for loops - which Python is notoriously slow at) close to the speeds of C/C++ by simply applying a decorator (a wrapper) around a Python function that does numerical computations.
 You don't have to change your Python code at all to get the basic speedup which you could get from other similar compilers such as Cython and pypy - which is great if you just want to speed up simple numerical codes without the hassle of manually adding type definitions.

-Here's the Python function for image conversion and resizing, wrapped with jit to create an efficient, compiled version of the function:
+Here's the Python function for image conversion and resizing, wrapped with **jit** to create an efficient, compiled version of the function:

 ```python
 from numba import jit   # JIT processing of numpy arrays